-On the anniversary of the Supreme Court decision, Roe vs. Wade, all dioceses in the United States shall observe a “Day of Prayer for the Legal Protection of Unborn Children.”
-On January 22, 2019, the Mass at noon on Tuesday will be for “Giving Thanks to God for the Gift of Human Life will be held at 1:00 pm, followed by Eucharistic Adoration until 3:00pm.
+On the 49th anniversary of the Supreme Court decision, Roe vs. Wade, all dioceses in the United States shall observe a “Day of Prayer for the Legal Protection of Unborn Children.”
+On Saturday, January 22, 2022, Holy Mass in Thanksgiving for the Gift of Human Life will be held at 1:00 pm, followed by Eucharistic Adoration until 3:00pm.

 Marriage has been called the “school of love,” where husband and wife learn to cherish each other and to make sacrifices for each other; it is directed to the good of the spouses and ordered to the procreation and education of children.
 By accepting children lovingly from God, husband and wife become parents who can experience the fullness of joy and love in marriage.
 In the beginning, God had this purpose in mind.
 When He made man and woman for each other, to be united as one, He also commanded them to be fruitful and multiply, to be partners with Him in creation by bringing forth new life.